 IFC Presidents have an enormous job.
 They are asked to lead their council effectively, establish relationships across campus, create a shared vision and guide their community toward positive change.
 These are no small tasks.
 We’d bargain the IFC President’s job is one of the most complex student leadership roles on campus.
 And these leaders need greater support.
-That’s why, in partnership with the Association of Fraternal Leadership & Values, Northeast Greek Leadership Association and Southeastern Greek Leadership Association, we developed PRIME: The Summit of IFC Presidents.
+That’s why, in partnership with the Association of Fraternal Leadership & Values (AFLV), Northeast Greek Leadership Association (NGLA) and Southeast Greek Leadership Association (SGLA), we developed PRIME: The Summit of IFC Presidents.

 PRIME focuses IFC Presidents on their role from the get-go.
-Getting this concentrated training in January, when many IFC presidents start their term, will prepare them for council and community leadership.
-Please review the PRIME FAQs below and contact Jackie Hackett, Assistant Director of Education & Leadership Development, with any questions about registration or the program.
+Getting this concentrated training in December/January, when many IFC presidents start their term, will prepare them for council and community leadership.
+Please review the PRIME FAQs below for program questions.